mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.md

 The topics contained in this section are intended to give you quick exposure to the **UA Data Application** network based data exchange programming experience.
 Working through this tutorial gives you an introductory understanding of the steps required to create **UA Data Application** producer and consumer applications.

 Both roles uses the same data set configuration provided by the `Configuration` class.
 After changing the configuration the code must be rebuilt.
-The remote host name/port number and the consumer port name are provided by the application configuration and may be changed using the UI.
+The remote host name/port number and the consumer port number are provided by the application configuration and may be changed using the UI.

 ### How to implement the consumer role for WPF application